- Guaranteed provenanceDirect from the estates

 Appearance

-The wine displays a beautiful ruby red color, enhanced by delicate violet reflections.
+The wine reveals a beautiful ruby red hue, enhanced by delicate violet reflections.

 Nose

-The aromatic bouquet is rich and complex, revealing fragrances of black and red fruits such as blackberry, blueberry, raspberry, and redcurrant.
-The whole is lifted by citrus notes, hints of blackcurrant bud, and a touch of peppermint.
+The aromatic bouquet proves rich and complex, exuding scents of black and red fruits such as blackberry, blueberry, raspberry and redcurrant.
+The whole is refreshed by citrus notes, hints of blackcurrant bud and a touch of peppermint.

 Palate

-From the attack, which is lively, precise, and elongated, this wine expresses controlled power.
-The mid-palate offers an elegant body with a silky texture.
-The finish, marked by great freshness and fine length, concludes with remarkable precision and a subtle saline note.
+From the very first sip, which is lively, straight and lingering, this wine expresses a restrained power.
+The mid-palate offers an elegant substance endowed with a silky texture.
+The finish, marked by great freshness and lovely length, concludes with remarkable precision accompanied by a subtle saline note.

-This great wine pairs wonderfully with flavorful meats such as grilled lamb or braised red meats.
-It will also enhance roast pigeon served with pears, or a selection of aged hard cheeses.
+This great wine pairs wonderfully with flavoursome meats such as grilled lamb or braised red meats.
+It will also enhance a roast pigeon served with pears, or a platter of aged hard cheeses.

-With its solid structure, Château d'Armailhac 2025 is a wine built for aging.
-It can be cellared and enjoyed until around 2050.
+Endowed with a solid structure, Château d'Armailhac 2025 is a wine built for ageing.
+It can be kept in the cellar and enjoyed until around 2050.

-The elegance and power of a great Pauillac wine by Château d'Armailhac
+The elegance and power of a great Pauillac wine signed Château d'Armailhac

-Located in the renowned region of Bordeaux, the estate saw its first vines planted in 1750 by the Armailhacq family.
+Located in the famous region of Bordeaux, the estate saw its first vines planted in 1750 by the Armailhacq family.
 Classified as a Fifth Growth in 1855, it was acquired in 1933 by Baron Philippe de Rothschild, before reclaiming its historic name of Château d'Armailhac in 1989.
-Today, this prestigious property is managed by Camille Sereys de Rothschild, Philippe Sereys de Rothschild, and Julien de Beaumarchais de Rothschild.
-Under the technical direction of Lucie Lauilhe, the estate continues to shine through its excellence and respect for the terroir.
+Today, this prestigious property is led by Camille Sereys de Rothschild, Philippe Sereys de Rothschild and Julien de Beaumarchais de Rothschild.
+Under the technical management of Lucie Lauilhe, the estate continues to shine through its excellence and respect for the terroir.

-Spanning 80 hectares in the heart of the Pauillac appellation, this exceptional terroir rests on four distinct gravel rises.
-The soils consist of light, deep gravels over a clay-sandy and limestone subsoil, ensuring optimal drainage.
-The vines, averaging 40 years of age, benefit from ideal southern exposure and tailored, environmentally respectful viticulture, allowing each grape variety to fully express its potential.
+Stretching over 80 hectares in the heart of the Pauillac appellation, this exceptional terroir lies on four distinct gravel mounds.
+The soils consist of light, deep gravel resting on a clay-sandy and limestone base, offering optimal drainage.
+The vines, with an average age of 40 years, benefit from an ideal southern exposure and tailor-made, environmentally friendly viticulture, allowing each grape variety to fully express its potential.

-The year 2025 began with a mild and dry winter, encouraging early bud break on April 2.
-Spring was marked by contrasts, with a rainy April followed by a uniform flowering between May 14 and 27.
-The summer period, hot and dry, accelerated ripening during veraison (from July 10 to August 4), concentrating the berries.
-Finally, a cooler and wetter end of August refined the balance of the grapes.
-The early harvest took place from September 9 to 20 under excellent sanitary conditions, although yields were affected by the lack of water.
+The year 2025 began with a mild and dry winter, encouraging an early budburst on 2 April.
+Spring proved contrasted, marked by a rainy April, followed by an even flowering between 14 and 27 May.
+The hot and arid summer accelerated ripening during veraison (from 10 July to 4 August), concentrating the berries.
+Finally, a cooler and wetter late August perfected the balance of the grapes.
+The early harvest took place from 9 to 20 September under excellent sanitary conditions, although volumes were affected by the lack of water.

-The grapes benefit from modern facilities thanks to an eco-responsible winery completed in 2021.
-The production of Château d'Armailhac 2025 continues with meticulous aging for 18 months, carried out with 50% new oak barrels, in order to refine the structure and subtly integrate the woody aromas.
+The grapes benefit from modern facilities thanks to an eco-responsible vat room completed in 2021.
+The crafting of Château d'Armailhac 2025 continues with meticulous ageing over 18 months, carried out with 50% new barrels, in order to refine the structure and subtly integrate the woody aromas.
+Alcohol content: 13% vol.